rbind/asimumba.web/content/post/2018-01-05-south-luangwa.md

 **Nature's beauty in full colour** `Safari`.
 One of the most scenic Zambian National park- The South Luangwa National Park.

+The gallery below showcases a few beautiful scenes.Hover over the gallery and click on the image to zoom out.

 {{< gallery caption-effect="fade" >}}
   {{< figure thumb="-thumb" link="/img/pool.jpg" caption="Cooling off" >}}